mjbots/moteus/hw/n1/DESIGN.md

  * 51V max voltage (vs 44V for moteus)
  * More flexible aux1/aux2 connectors
    * both JST GH (aux1 is 8 pin, aux2 is 7 pin)
-   * 200mA of 5V between both connectors (all I/O pins are still only 3.3V)
+   * 200mA of 5V between both connectors
    * 200mA of 3V between both connectors
    * aux1 now has two pins that can be used even if onboard encoder is used
    * SPI on both connectors